urbit/docs/tutorials/arvo/ames.md

 `%boon` lives, as the packets containing their fragments and packets acking the receipt of those packets are considered to be what makes up a given message.
 Thus a message-level ack must be received before the next message on the flow can begin.
-The full story is more complicated than this, see the section on [flows](#flows).
+The full story is more complicated than this; see the section on [flows](#flows).